albertoacerbi/website/content/publication/2019_OUP/index.md

  * <p style="font-size:17px">Joshua Conrad Jackson, New Technology, Same Culture, <em>Cliodynamics: The Journal of Quantitative History and Cultural Evolution</em>, 2020</p>

-> <p style="font-size:17px">With <em>Cultural Evolution in the Digital Age</em>, Acerbi joins the likes of Peter Turchin, David Sloan Wilson, and Joseph Henrich in offering an engaging and accessible application of cultural evolutionary models, which will almost certainly attract new scholars to the field.
+> <p style="font-size:17px">With "Cultural Evolution in the Digital Age", Acerbi joins the likes of Peter Turchin, David Sloan Wilson, and Joseph Henrich in offering an engaging and accessible application of cultural evolutionary models, which will almost certainly attract new scholars to the field.
 Never did I expect to read about Grumpy Cat and the social brain hypothesis in the same book, but the result was genuinely satisfying.</p>

 * <p style="font-size:17px">Stefan Velesky, Review of Cultural Evolution in the Digital Age, <em>Evolutionary Studies in Imaginative Culture</em>, 2020</p>

-> <p style="font-size:17px">In <em>Cultural Evolution in the Digital Age</em>, Acerbi combines cultural evolution with cognitive anthropology and media studies to provide one of the most solid science-based takes on the impact of digital media on human behavior to date.</p>
+> <p style="font-size:17px">In "Cultural Evolution in the Digital Age", Acerbi combines cultural evolution with cognitive anthropology and media studies to provide one of the most solid science-based takes on the impact of digital media on human behavior to date.</p>

 * <p style="font-size:17px">Andrew Buskell, Evolution, Cultural Evolution, and Epistemic Optimism], <em>Acta Biotheoretica</em>, 2020</p>